 Notes

-- To make it crunchier, I have coarsely powdered the mixture.
-If you do not want it crunchy, you can grind it into a powder but make sure not to grind it too much so that the nuts will start to release their oil.
+- To make it crunchier, I have coarsely powdered the nuts.
+If you do not want it crunchy, you can make it into powder but make sure not to grind it too much so that the nuts will start to release their oil.

 - Make sure you have sugar syrup of one-string consistency to get chewy burfi.
 Else your barfi may become hard.

-- Once you add sugar syrup, make sure you stir continuously to prevent it from burning or sticking to the bottom.
+- Once you add sugar syrup, stir continuously to prevent it from burning or sticking to the bottom.

 Nutrition